kuhlman-labs/gh-enterprise-reports/README.md

 ## 🤝 Contributing

 We welcome contributions!
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a detailed description of your changes.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ---